 13. There are unrecognized earnings on your Social Security statements

 Identity thieves that gain access to your Social Security number could use your identity to start a new job or try to collect Social Security benefits.
 Check your Social Security statements regularly and make sure the income reported matches what you know.
+This is a clear identity theft warning sign.

 14. Your credit score suddenly rises or falls